 No information currently available.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-There is 4 hours study activities (lecture recordings and workshops) each week in the semester.
+There are 4 hours study activities (lecture recordings and workshops) each week in the semester.
 It is expected that students will spend another 8 hours per week outside of class studying the material and practising their problem solving with examples from the textbook.